Edition 121, September 2022

 Maturity Assessment: How Future-Proof Are Your Operations?

-By Jenn Foxworthy, Triage Partners
+By Jennifer Foxworthy, Triage Partners

 For 3PL providers and logistics companies, the key to surviving inflation, rising chain partner demand, and lingering pandemic effects is modernizing warehouse operations.
 Nearly all supply chain leaders identify innovation as “extremely important” to growth — yet, the biggest challenge for these companies is determining where, and how, innovation fits within their operations.